japila-books/apache-spark-internals/docs/accumulators.md

 == [[AccumulatorV2]] Accumulators

 *Accumulators* are variables that are "added" to through an associative and commutative "add" operation.
 They act as a container for accumulating partial values across multiple tasks (running on executors).
-They are designed to be used safely and efficiently in parallel and distributed Spark computations and are meant for distributed counters and sums (e.g. xref:executor:TaskMetrics.adoc[task metrics]).
+They are designed to be used safely and efficiently in parallel and distributed Spark computations and are meant for distributed counters and sums (e.g. executor:TaskMetrics.md[task metrics]).

-You can create built-in accumulators for xref:ROOT:SparkContext.adoc#creating-accumulators[longs, doubles, or collections] or register custom accumulators using the xref:ROOT:SparkContext.adoc#register[SparkContext.register] methods.
-You can create accumulators with or without a name, but only <<named, named accumulators>> are displayed in link:spark-webui-StagePage.adoc#accumulators[web UI] (under Stages tab for a given stage).
+You can create built-in accumulators for ROOT:SparkContext.md#creating-accumulators[longs, doubles, or collections] or register custom accumulators using the ROOT:SparkContext.md#register[SparkContext.register] methods.
+You can create accumulators with or without a name, but only <<named, named accumulators>> are displayed in spark-webui-StagePage.md#accumulators[web UI] (under Stages tab for a given stage).

 .Accumulators in the Spark UI
 image::spark-webui-accumulators.png[align="center"]